Trade Advice Document

 The law covers contracts where a trader supplies you with a service (such as hairdressing, building work or car repairs), but contracts of employment or apprenticeship are specifically excluded.

-If a trader sub-contracts all or part of the service to another trader, they are still legally responsible to you for the entire contract.
-For example, if you make a contract with a kitchen company to supply and install a new kitchen and this contract includes electrical work, the company is legally responsible to you for the work carried out by the electrician.
+If a trader sub-contracts all or part of the service to another trader, then they are still legally responsible to you for the entire contract.
+For example, if you make a contract with a kitchen company to supply and install a new kitchen and this contract includes electrical work, then the company is legally responsible to you for the work carried out by the electrician.
 This is because you did not make a contract directly with the electrician, you made it with the kitchen company.

 Some contracts may involve a trader supplying you with goods and/or digital content, as well as providing you with a service.
-These are called 'mixed contracts' and examples include contracts where a trader supplies you with double glazing and installs it for you, or where a trader provides you with a computer set-up service that includes the installation of internet security software.
+These are called 'mixed contracts', and examples include contracts where a trader supplies you with double glazing and installs it for you, or where a trader provides you with a computer set-up service that includes the installation of internet security software.
 The 'Sale and supply of goods: your consumer rights' and 'Supply of digital content: your consumer rights' guides give more information on the rights and remedies you have for the other parts of a mixed contract.

 WHAT STATUTORY RIGHTS DO YOU HAVE?

 The law sets out what you are entitled to expect from every contract that involves supplying a service.
 These are commonly referred to as your 'statutory rights'.
-The key rights are highlighted in bold in this section.

 It is an important element in a contract for the supply of a service that a trader must give you specific pre-contract information, as set out in the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.
 The 'Buying from business premises: on-premises contracts explained', 'Buying by internet, phone and mail order: distance contracts explained' and 'Buying at home: off-premises contracts explained' guides explain what these pre-contract requirements are.